-The State DOT and the FHWA Division Office should execute a GARVEE Memorandum of Understanding (MOU) to document how the GARVEE program in that State will be administered.
+The State DOT and the FHWA Division Office should execute a GARVEE Memorandum of Understanding (MOU) to document how the GARVEE program in that State will be administered as facilitating effective internal control consistent with 2 CFR 200.303.
 The MOU may conform to the format provided in this template, recognizing that the MOU details will be modified to conform to the particular circumstances of the State's program.
-This template identifies some items likely to be so modified by inserting them within [brackets].
-Any provisions not applicable to the State's GARVEE program may be removed while other information deemed pertinent for a clear understanding of the State's GARVEE program may be added.
-The MOU is intended to facilitate State implementation and FHWA oversight of the GARVEE program.
+This template identifies some items likely to be modified by inserting them within [brackets].
+Any provisions not applicable to the State's GARVEE program may be removed while other information deemed pertinent for a clear understanding of the State's GARVEE program may be added.1 The MOU is intended to facilitate State implementation and FHWA oversight of the GARVEE program.

 Another best practice is to use a single MOU covering the State GARVEE program's general policies, procedures, and requirements.
-This single MOU may be amended, as necessary, to reflect additional GARVEE issuances and adjustments to the State's GARVEE program.
-While the key GARVEE program administration provisions of the MOU are intended to remain largely unchanged over time, brief supplemental appendices should be attached to the MOU for each GARVEE bond issuance indicating (at a minimum) the specific projects approved by FHWA for Federal debt service cost reimbursements under Title 23 U.S.C., section 122.
+This single MOU should be amended, as necessary, to reflect additional GARVEE issuances and adjustments to the State's GARVEE program.
+While the key GARVEE program administration provisions of the MOU are intended to remain largely unchanged over time, brief supplemental appendices should be attached to the MOU for each GARVEE bond issuance indicating (at a minimum) the specific projects approved by FHWA for Federal debt service cost reimbursements under title 23 U.S.C., section 122.
 Other, more detailed, project-related data may be tracked by other means (apart from the MOU as appended) as agreed upon by the State and the FHWA Division Office.
 The State and FHWA Division Office should periodically review the MOU to determine if revisions are needed.